Meet the Founder

 COGO is guided by a board that brings lived experience, professional skills, and a deep commitment to healing our community.

-Arlene Henry, Treasurer
+Arlene Henry, Treasurer/Board Chair (Interim)

 Arlene Henry brings over 40 years of experience in tax preparation and financial services.
 With a degree in Accounting, she is a Certified Bookkeeper and a licensed tax preparer registered with the IRS and the State of Maryland.